Skip to main content

 5. Maintenance Requirements

-Regular furnace maintenance is crucial.
-Check if the model has easy access to filters and burners for cleaning.
+Regular furnace maintenance is crucial for longevity.
+Check if the model has easy access to filters and burners for cleaning and annual service.

 6. Noise Levels

 If your furnace is located near bedrooms or living spaces, sound levels are a priority.
-Models with insulated cabinets and variable-speed blowers operate much quieter than older, single-speed units, keeping your home peaceful.
+Models equipped with insulated cabinets and variable-speed blowers operate much quieter than older, single-speed units, ensuring your home remains peaceful.

 bryant dealer shows a family oil furnace options